• Skip to primary navigation

 one of my past remodeling clients

 Unfortunately, he’s not alone.
-On another shower remodel that was leaking down into the kitchen, I found that the signs of a leak had been covered up and the shower not used prior to the sale.
+On another shower remodel that was leaking down into the kitchen, I found that the signs of a leak had been covered up and the shower was not used prior to the sale.

 The new homeowners, of under one year, were stuck holding the bag and paying to fix it right.